Migration Observatory

 Start/end date: The project has been running since 2016, and its funding is renewed yearly.
 Currently, the project has been funded for the period 1 January 2023 – 31 December 2023.

-LdA Current Researchers: Tommaso Frattini (coordinator), Angela Dalmonte.
+LdA Current Researchers: Tommaso Frattini (coordinator), Gabriele Cugini.

 Goals: Promoting analytical knowledge on topical issues such as the wider economic and social impacts of immigration on receiving and sending countries and the implications of different migration policies, from an international and cross-disciplinary perspective.
 Strengthening research links between LdA and CCA, and facilitating interdisciplinary migration research.
 Positioning Collegio/LdA as a central actor in migration research, with the two-fold objective of becoming highly visible in the policy debate, and constructing a critical mass of academic knowledge.